Typography Handbook

 Containers

-The container, also known as the wrapper, is an HTML element that encloses one or more other elements.
+The container, also known as the wrapper, encloses one or more other elements.
 It allows for grouping elements semantically, cosmetically, or in layout.

 .container {